jakobdylanc/llmcord.py/README.md

 # Features
 - ### Elegant chat system
   Mention (@) the bot and it will reply to your message.
-Anyone can reply to the bot's message to continue from that point. **The message reply chain is the conversation thread.**
+Reply to the bot's message to continue from that point.
+The reply chain is the conversation history.

-  > Works when replying to ANY message in your server, just @ the bot!
+  You can reply to any of the bot's older messages to continue from wherever you want.
+Or reply to your friend's message and @ the bot to ask a question about it.
+There are no limits to this functionality.

+  Additionally, you can seamlessly move any conversation into a [thread](https://support.discord.com/hc/en-us/articles/4403205878423-Threads-FAQ).
+When you @ the bot in a thread it will remember the conversation attached outside of it.

 - ### Choose your LLM
-  Supports [OpenAI API](https://platform.openai.com/docs/models) and [La plateforme de Mistral](https://mistral.ai/news/la-plateforme) for remote models, or run a local model with [LM Studio](https://lmstudio.ai).
+  Supports models from [OpenAI API](https://platform.openai.com/docs/models) and [La plateforme de Mistral](https://mistral.ai/news/la-plateforme), or run a local model with [LM Studio](https://lmstudio.ai).

 - ### Streamed responses
   The bot's responses are dynamically generated just like ChatGPT.
-  > When the message turns green, it's done.
+When the message turns green, it's done.

 - ### Vision support
   The bot can see your image attachments when you choose a vision model.